djoyma/risk/README.md

 therefore, we **re-define** the question of "what is the risk level of our current economy?" to "what is tomorrow's stock market performance based on historical volatility and the shape of treasury yield curves?"

+## **Data**

 the data I have available is [S&P500 historical index](https://finance.yahoo.com/quote/%5EGSPC/history/) from Yahoo Finance, [Daily Treasury Yield Curve](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/pages/TextView.aspx?data=yield) from United States Department of Treasury, and [CBOE Volatility Index](https://finance.yahoo.com/quote/%5EVIX/)

+## **Author**

+my name is Joy Dantong Ma and i'm the associate director of products at the Paulson Institute/MacroPolo. we decode complex economic policy issues by leveraging research papers, interactive visual products, and data science

 if you have any questions or suggestions to this project, please feel free to reach me at **joydantongma@gmail.com** i also tweet about economic policy, international trade, foreign investment, and other nerdy stuff [**@JoyDantongMa**](https://twitter.com/JoyDantongMa)